-It may be useful to periodically examine the contents of your Favorites files in order to analyze which content items your users consider to be favorites.
+It may be useful to periodically examine the contents of your optional Favorites files stored in AWS S3 in order to analyze which content items your users consider to be favorites.

-Favorites files contain a playlist in JSON format text.
+Each Favorites file contains a playlist in JSON format text.

 The contents of a typical Favorites file might be: